ngk2017/ncfunderhack/about-the-hackathon.md

 The contents of this repository are what our group collected and created over the course of a month investigating how to make crowdfunding and blockchain work in local symbiosis.

+## North Carolina is the bomb!

+*Research Triangle Park* is a good place to commercialize blockchain solutions for a number of reasons:

+- emerging tech innovation track record
+- tech-educated workforce
+- access to subject matter experts in multiple verticals
+- growing economy
+- large “feedstock” for new companies that will commercialize transformative applied solutions combining blockchain and other emerging tech tools

 #### The backstory